-At Eckhardt Dental Centre our Penticton dentists may recommend a dental implant as part of the process to replace a missing tooth and leave you with a natural-looking smile.
+At Eckhardt Dental Centre our Penticton dentists may recommend a dental implant as part of the process to replace a missing tooth and help you achieve a natural-looking smile.

 What is a Dental Implant?

 A dental implant is a small, surgically placed titanium screw that functions like a natural tooth root.
-They can be used to replace a single lost tooth or many missing teeth.
+They may be used to replace a single lost tooth or many missing teeth.